Dmac9244/Super-Simple-Raspberry-Pi-Audio-Receiver-Install/README.md

+This is a version of BaReinhard's Super-Simple-Raspberry-Pi-Audio-Receiver-Install that fixes a couple problems I found.
+Bluetooth audio wasn't working with my sound card, so I found the problem and fixed it.
+Doing that caused a problem with AirPlay that I also fixed.
+The branch fix-bluetooth-hifiberry fixes all these problems, while everything else is preserved as it was (except for this message) everywhere else.
+So, to download, get the fix-bluetooth-hifiberry branch!

 # Super Simple Raspberry Pi Audio Receiver Install
 ### Looking for Devs to Help Support/Futher This Project
 ### This install has replaced [Raspberry Pi Audio Receiver Install Car Version](https://github.com/BaReinhard/Raspberry-Pi-Audio-Receiver-Install-Car-Install), [Raspberry Pi Audio Receiver Install Home Version](https://github.com/BaReinhard/Raspberry-Pi-Audio-Receiver-Install), and [Network Without Internet](https://github.com/BaReinhard/Network-Without-Internet).
 The new version allows for the Installation Package of Home, Car, Network Without Internet, and a custom Installation (where you choose what portions of the project you want installed)
 This project has combined several different projects into one, culminating into a plug-and-play Audio Receiver project.
 It incorporates A2DP, AirPlay, and Auxillary line input as possible ways to stream music to your Raspberry Pi.
 When paired with a sound card or HiFi audio DAC, with the exception of Aux Line Input, you get high quality stereo audio.
 ## Changes
 * Use of External Soundcards
 * soxr interpolation with shairport-sync, works well on Raspberry Pi Zero and Raspberry Pi 3, haven't tested on any other boards yet.
 * Works great with Sabrent USB Sound Card, HifiBerry Amp+ (I would not recommend this in a car), and will shortly be testing this with a HifiBerry DAC+ Pro.
 * Creates Internet-less Wireless Network (Setup as an AP) to allow users to connect to the network and use AirPlay
 * Allows for Bluetooth A2DP, AirPlay, and local files played through Kodi.
 * Uses kodi as a GUI, and supports the use of sound cards.
 * Supports Infrared remotes, currently setup for the [Matricom IR Remote.](https://www.amazon.com/Quality-Replacement-Controller-Android-Matricom/dp/B018K0GR12)